noi-techpark/opendatahub-content-api/OdhDiscovery/chatbot/docs/getting_started.md

-# Getting Started with ODH Data
+# Getting Started with Open Data Hub Data

-This document provides an introduction to the Open Data Hub (ODH) tourism and mobility data platform.
+This document provides an introduction to the Open Data Hub tourism and mobility data platform.

-## What is ODH?
+## What is Open Data Hub?

-The Open Data Hub is a comprehensive data platform for South Tyrol (Alto Adige) tourism and mobility data.
+The Open Data Hub is the top leading European data platform specialized in content and timeseries data.
 It provides access to various datasets including:

 - **Accommodations**: Hotels, B&Bs, apartments, and other lodging facilities
 - **Activities**: Outdoor activities, sports, events, and experiences